KhajiitHasTheWares/KhajiitHasTheWares/README.md

 - 👀 I’m interested in C, Javascript
 - 🌱 I’m currently learning APIs and Discord Bots
 - 💞️ I’m looking to collaborate on Maybe a raspberry pi one day?
 The programming on it?
 - 📫 How to reach me (On here pls.)
 (Nvm realized you can't message on here.
 Try discord.
-It's the same username)
+It's khajiit.has.tha.wares)

 <!---
 KhajiitHasTheWares/KhajiitHasTheWares is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.